godotengine/godot-docs/tutorials/vr/vr_starter_tutorial.rst

 With that done, let's quickly go over what this script does.

-Firstly, we find a VR interface from the ARVR server.
+First, we find a VR interface from the ARVR server.
 We do this because by default Godot does not include any VR interfaces, but rather exposes an API so anyone can make
 AR/VR interfaces with GDNative/C++.
 Next, we check to see if an OpenVR interface was found, and then we initialize it.

 Assuming nothing went wrong with initializing, we then turn the main :ref:`Viewport <class_Viewport>` into an AR/VR viewport, by setting ``arvr`` to ``true``.